wbotelhos/authorizy/README.md

 rails g authorizy:install
 ```

-Then execute the migration to adds the column `authorizy` to your `users` table.
+Then execute the migration to add the column `authorizy` to your `users` table.

 ```sh
 rake db:migrate